fabcolonna/Spotbar/README.md

 You should now be back in the root directory.
 In here, run `yarn dev` to run the app.

+### Spotify API

+This app relies on Spotify API.
+By logging into the [Spotify Developer Dashboard](https://developer.spotify.com/dashboard/) you can get the authentication details that this app requires (Client ID & Client SECRET).
+Setup your `.env` file in the `backend/` directory using the `.env.example` file provided, and you should be good to go.

 ## Built With

 * [Electron.js](https://www.electronjs.org/) - Backend